Product Post, Projects

 The last step is assembling the chassis.
 Then, you can put your DC motors (with BO wheels) in your desired locations.
 Remember to tie them up strongly.

-Now that the hardware setup is complete let’s transition to programming.
+Now that the hardware setup is complete, let’s transition to programming.
 First, open the Arduino IDE and start writing some code!

 // Define the motor control pins